thundergolfer/dropbox-style-python-repo/README.md

 # 'Dropbox Style' Python Repo

-Learning how the `github.com/dropbox/dbx_build_tools work` for Python monorepos.
+Learning how the `github.com/dropbox/dbx_build_tools` rules work for Python monorepos.
+I currently maintain the official Python rules for Bazel, [`bazelbuild/rules_python`](https://github.com/bazelbuild/rules_python), and think those rules have much to learn from what Dropbox have implemented in their rules.

 ----

 ## Contents

-### Python + C/C++ Native Libs Demo
+### Python + C/C++ Native Libs Demos

 A very basic example of integrating C/C++ code into Python Bazel targets.
 Created to start learning how C-bindings work in Python.
+Originally based on the [Real Python - Python Bindings: Calling C or C++ From Python](https://realpython.com/python-bindings-overview/) tutorial.

 ----